 That’s why you have a team.

+A project team is made up of experts who will actually be doing the job.
 Why wouldn’t you ask them for help when it comes to calculating how long the work will actually take?

 Get your team together and invite them to take part in building the project plan.

 A Work Breakdown Structure (WBS) is a way of creating a visual map of all your project deliverables.
-It’s a decomposition of the overall project plan into the smaller component parts.
+It’s a decomposition of the overall project plan into smaller component parts.
 Project managers use a WBS primarily to ensure that the team hasn’t forgotten anything – in other words, that the whole scope of the project is included in the plan.

 It’s also a great tool for people who think visually.
 Having said that, a WBS is a glorified list, so even if you don’t consider yourself someone who likes to work with pictures and graphics, give it a try anyway.

 A mind mapping software isn’t just for capturing ideas generated during creative thinking sessions.
 You can also use mind maps to plan out your project.
 Take your WBS and add task properties to the items on the map.

 Once you have created start date and end dates for the tasks and added resource names you’ll have enough information for iMindQ to create your Gantt chart for you.

 You can work with the Gantt chart view of the mind map view depending on what you are doing and your preferred working style.

 Let your work rest for a bit.
 Circulate a draft plan to your project team and let them take a look at it.
 It’s probably been a few days since they were in that planning workshop with you and they may well have remembered additional work that should go into the plan.

 Best that you work out the complete list of actions now than spend time worrying about how you will do tasks you had not included when they come to light in a few months.